What is Top Acts?

 Top Class performers who have been selected for Top Acts are informed by email, after all Top Class concerts have concluded.

 Ticketing and venue information

-Top Acts 2021 will be held at the Melbourne Recital Centre at 7.30pm Saturday 1 May 2021.
-Tickets are available on the Melbourne Recital Centre website.
+Top Acts 2022 will be held at the Melbourne Recital Centre on Friday 20 May 2022.
+Tickets will be available on the

 Public transport near the Melbourne Recital Centre

 The Melbourne Recital Centre is located on the corner of Southbank Boulevard and Sturt Street in Southbank in the heart of Melbourne's Arts precinct.

 Flinders St Railway Station is approximately a 10 minute walk from the Melbourne Recital Centre.

 The nearest tram stop is Stop 17 on the number 1 tram, located directly in front of the Centre on the corner of Sturt St and Southbank Boulevard.

 Alternatively you can alight at Stop 16, in front of the National Gallery of Victoria.
 Melbourne Recital Centre is a short walk down Southbank Boulevard (approximately 200 metres).
 This stop is serviced by routes 1, 3, 5, 6, 8, 16, 64, 67, 72.

 Melbourne Bus Link operates three routes along Southbank Boulevard: Route 216, 219 and 220.